omeldar/assembly-in-a-container/README.md

 This is a template to compile, debug and run assembly code in a Docker container.

+To test your setup, you can use the included `project.asm` file, which contains a simple "Hello World" application written in Assembly.
+Attempt to execute it within the container to verify that your environment is functioning correctly.
+You can find the exact commands in the section *1.1 Setup Example* after *1.
+Setup*.

 ## Setup

 1. Start the Docker container by using following command: